-By the previous examples it is clear that there is not only a choice of pencil for a type of fiber, indeed the reducible fiber $I_0^*$ is obtained in two different ways in the example: as pull-back of a line of the pencil which is contained in the branch locus and as pull-back of a line of the pencil which is not in the branch locus and passes through a triple point.
+By the previous examples it is clear that there is not only a choice of the pencil to obtain a certain type of fiber.
+Indeed the reducible fibers of type $I_0^*$ are obtained in two different ways in the example: as pull-back of a line of the pencil which is contained in the branch locus and as pull-back of a line of the pencil which is not in the branch locus and passes through a triple point.
 Moreover, it is clear that one can use different choices for the branch sextic associated to the surface $X_{(r,22-r,\delta)}$ (cf. Section \ref{section:double cover}) and this gives more possibilities in the choice of the pencil $\mathcal{P}$.
 In the following we use pencil of lines, when this is possible.
 Sometimes this implies a different choice for the branch sextic.

-If the pencil $\mathcal{P}$ is a pencil of lines, a reducible fiber of the associated fibration corresponds to a line $l$ of the $\mathcal{P}$ through a singular point of the sextic and the type of the fiber is as follows: \begin{enumerate} \item type $I_2$, if $l$ is not a component of the sextic and pass through a double point; \item type $I^*_0$, if $l$ is not a component of the sextic and pass through a triple point; \item type $I^*_0$, if $l$ is a component of the sextic and pass through 4 double points; \item type $I^*_2$, if $l$ is a component of the sextic and pass through a triple point; \item type $I^*_4$, if $l$ is a component of the sextic and pass through 2 triple points. \end{enumerate}
+If $\mathcal{P}$ is a pencil of lines, a reducible fiber of the associated fibration corresponds to a line $l$ of the $\mathcal{P}$ through a singular point of the sextic and the type of the fiber is as follows: \begin{enumerate} \item type $I_2$, if $l$ is not a component of the sextic and pass through a double point; \item type $I^*_0$, if $l$ is not a component of the sextic and pass through a triple point; \item type $I^*_0$, if $l$ is a component of the sextic and pass through 4 double points; \item type $I^*_2$, if $l$ is a component of the sextic and pass through a triple point; \item type $I^*_4$, if $l$ is a component of the sextic and pass through 2 triple points. \end{enumerate}

-\begin{rem} \rm{ When the reducible fibers are $I_2,I^*_0,I^*_2,I^*_4$, we will use a pencil of lines except for case 13) for $r=18$.
+\begin{rem} \rm{ When the reducible fibers are $I_2,I^*_0,I^*_2,I^*_4$, we will always use a pencil of lines, except for case 13) for $r=18$.
 In this case the reducible fibers are $2I^*_4$ and, for geometric reasons, there is no branch sextic associated to $r=18$ such that a pencil of lines gives this fibration.} \end{rem}

 Thanks to the construction of the elliptic fibration starting from a pencil of lines (and more in general from a pencil of rational curves) we can give an explicit equation of the elliptic fibration.
-We consider as example the elliptic fibration on $X_{(13,9,1)}$ with reducible fibers $11I_2+2I_1$.
+We consider as an example the elliptic fibration on $X_{(13,9,1)}$ with reducible fibers $11I_2+2I_1$.